 The strawberry runners are stolons.
 These horizontal stems are sent outward from the base of the strawberry plants.
 At variable distances new strawberry plants will form (at nodes).
 This is possible because of a strawberry plant’s ability to form adventitious roots.
 These specialized roots are formed at the nodes along a runner.
-Wherever these roots touch nutritious soil, they will continue to grow into that soil and establish a new clone plant that genetically identical to the plant that originally sent forth the runner.
+Wherever these roots touch nutritious soil, they will continue to grow into that soil and establish a new clone plant that is genetically identical to the plant that originally sent forth the runner.

 Due to this aspect of runners, it is relatively easy to propagate strawberry plants using them.
 The long, flexible intermodal parts of the runners allows them to be bent and positioned according to the desire of the gardener.
 To collect new clone strawberry plants, all one has to do is direct the runners so that the adventitious roots will grow down into a separate, moveable container.

 Any small container or pot properly filled with a sandy loam soil will work.
 It can be buried so that the strawberry plant runner will stay at ground level, or the pot/container can be placed on top of the ground so that it is more easily removed once the new strawberry plant is well-rooted and established.
 Either way, the runner can be held in place by clothespins, rocks, a pile of dirt, a couple of sticks, or anything else suitable for keeping the runner in position and the node portion in contact with the soil.